SoftwareAG/c8y-docs/content/edge/installation-bundle/configuration.md

 	`* Re-enter tenant admin password:`

 4. Provide a fully qualified domain name.
 For example, "myown.iot.com".
-Here, you must have the Cumulocity IoT Edge license for the domain name **iot.com** or **myown.iot.com**.The domain name must match the domain name of the SSL certificate. <br>The domain name must adhere to all the domain name validation rules as described in [Domain name validation](/guides/edge/installation/#domain-name-validation-for-edge-license-key-generation).
+Here, you must have the Cumulocity IoT Edge license for the domain name **iot.com** or **myown.iot.com**.<br>The domain name must adhere to all the domain name validation rules as described in [Domain name validation](/guides/edge/installation/#domain-name-validation-for-edge-license-key-generation).

 	`* Enter tenant domain name:`